 Mineral glasses without coating have a robust and insensitive surface - i.e. normal glass, white glass and toughened safety glass.

-Schott's museum glass is to a certain extent resilient, but the applied and burnt-in layers are more sensitive to optical antireflection than an uncoated glass.
-Even if the dip-coated surface is solid and stable, we recommend to act with greater caution, as any scratches in the coating cannot be reversed.
+The museum glass from Groglass is definitely resilient to a certain extent, but the applied and baked-on layers for the optical anti-reflective coating are more sensitive than an uncoated glass.
+Even though the plasma coated surfaces are very stable, we recommend acting with greater caution here, as any scratches in the coating cannot be undone.

 Scratch Resistance of PLEXIGLAS®

 PLEXIGLAS® is known to be sensitive to scratches as a plastic glass.
 For protection during transport, PLEXIGLAS® is therefore always supplied with a protective film on both sides, which you only remove when framing your picture.
 This type requires the utmost care to avoid damaging the relatively soft surface.
 PLEXIGLAS®, which is glossy on both sides, is also available as a "scratch-resistant" version with an extremely robust coating on one side that is even more resistant to chemicals.

 Optium Museum Acrylic is regarded as one of the best glazings for pictures worldwide: although made of plastic, it is abrasion-resistant and thus insensitive to supposed scratches.
 It is also antireflective, antistatic, lightweight, offers the best UV protection and great colour rendering - an all-in-one solution in museum quality.